Exploring the Synergy of Quantitative Factors and Newsflow Representations from Large Language Models for Stock Return Prediction: Experiments

 \underline{Portfolio Performance of Mixture Models.} In the Mixture group of Table~\ref{tab:na_portfolio}, \textit{Mixture Decoupled} demonstrates competitive performance and robustness across portfolios, indicating that decoupled training helps unlock the potential of the mixture model.
 Specifically, in long-only portfolios, \textit{Mixture Decoupled} trails the top-performing \textit{Fusion Combination}.
-In long-short portfolios, \textit{Mixture Decoupled} becomes the best-performing method and improves upon its long-only results, indicating that the short part of the portfolio contributes positively. \textit{Fusion Combination}, the top performer in the long-only portfolio, delivers a lower return in the long-short setting, reflecting an underperforming short part.
+In long-short portfolios, \textit{Mixture Decoupled} becomes the best-performing method and improves upon its long-only results, indicating that the short part of the portfolio contributes positively.

 In Table~\ref{tab:em_portfolio}, in contrast to the underperformance of \textit{Fusion Combination} relative to \textit{Factors Alone}, \textit{Mixture Decoupled} ranks highest in the long-only portfolios and marginally trails \textit{Factors Alone} in the long-short portfolios.
 By disentangling the predictions from factors and fusion and adaptively combining them for individual data instances, \textit{Mixture Decoupled} becomes less sensitive to varying data characteristics across universes, thereby retaining the competitive performance